International Student Guide: Visiting a Doctor in the U.S.

 Urgent Care/ Walk-in Clinic

-For medical conditions that require immediate attention, but is not life-threatening, this is the place you should go.
-These facilities allow walk-ins, so you can go in to see a doctor with no appointment required.
-In addition, you can visit an urgent care if your primary care physician is unavailable to treat you.
+This will be your best option for medical conditions that require immediate attention but are not life-threatening.
+Urgent Cares allow for walk-ins, so you can go in to see a doctor with no appointment required.
+In addition, you can visit an urgent care if your primary care physician does not have an immediate appointment ready.
 It is important to know the difference between conditions that need to be treated immediately but are not an emergency or life threatening.

-You should go to an urgent care instead of an emergency room for the following reasons:
+You should go to an urgent care instead of an emergency room when faced with any of the below:

 Emergency room